W427697/Discord-/MIGRATION.md

 #### typescript.skipBabel deprecated

 We will remove the `typescript.skipBabel` option in Storybook 8.0.0.
-Please use `typescirpt.skipCompiler` instead.
+Please use `typescript.skipCompiler` instead.

 #### Primary doc block accepts of prop